 In-channel Wood Density.
 Gazos, Waddell and Scott creeks were the last creeks south of the San Francisco Bay to have coho salmon populations and presently retain steelhead populations.
 Coho salmon are more exclusively pool-dwelling than steelhead and require more escape cover, which is usually provided by instream wood.
 Though not necessarily ideal in-channel wood densities exist in these 3 streams, a management goal should be to establish structure-forming inchannel wood densities in our Santa Cruz Mountain surveyed segments comparable with the best conditions in these 3 streams.
-Zayante Reach 13a had higher total in-channel wood densities than the range of Gazos, Waddell and Scott creeks, (Table 1; Figures 3 and 4).
-This was due to a large wood accumulation on the railroad trestle.
-The total in-channel wood density in Zayante Reach 13d was similar to Scott Creek, with more conifer contribution.
+Fall Reach 15a had similar total in-channel wood densities as Scott Creek overall, but about half that in Gazos and Waddell creeks, (Table 1; Figures 3 and 4).
+Fall

+15a had a greater conifer component than did Scott Creek.
+Instream wood was limited in Fall 15a due to mostly steep banks and a confined stream channel that likely prevented stable large wood accumulation.
+There are also residential properties that line the creek, which restricts riparian forest development.
+The total in-channel wood density in Aptos Reach 4 was similar to Scott Creek, with more conifer contribution.
 Soquel Reach 3a had lower total in-channel wood density than the 3 reference streams, all of it being contributed by hardwoods.
 In decreasing order of in-channel wood densities, the 2013 segments were Zayante 13a (44 pieces/ 1,000 ft), Zayante 13d (15 pieces/ 1,000 ft) and Soquel 3a (10 pieces).
 Gazos and Waddell creeks had 30+ pieces/ 1,000 ft, and Scott had 16.5 pieces/ 1,000 ft.